John Parkinson's 1910 design for Pershing Square

-We applaud the formation of The Re-envisioning Pershing Square Task Force (since replaced by Pershing Square Renew) and the civic drive to fix Pershing Square.
+Now, an international design competition has been announced, seeking a new look for the historic park.
 But Pershing Square doesn't need another redesign.
 It needs to be restored to the classic, beautiful design that was torn up in 1951 to build the parking lot and bomb shelter: with a central fountain, sculptures placed in their historic locations, diagonal paths, shade trees, benches and street-level views and pedestrian access.

 Our PETITION and our plea to Mayor Garcetti, City Council and the Department of Recreation and Parks: